farcego/slimmingDive/README.md

 ![example](https://github.com/farcego/slimmingDive/blob/master/inst/readme.gif)

-slimmingDive provides a set of funtions to process dive profiles from elephant seals, summarized by a broken-stick algorithm and transmitted through the Argos satellite system.
+**slimmingDive** provides a set of funtions to process dive profiles from elephant seals (*Mirounga leonina*), summarized by a broken-stick algorithm and transmitted through the Argos satellite system.
 It has been developed to detect drift dives and associated drift rates.
 Drift dives are a particular type of dives that contain a long, inactive phase in which the seals